-After the plastic parts have completed their injection molding production run, there are three steps that need to take place.
-First the parts need to be degated, second, they are deflashed, and finally they are cleaned.
+After the plastic parts have completed their plastic injection molding production run, there are three steps that need to take place.
+First, the parts need to be degated, second, they are deflashed, and finally, they are cleaned.
 Degating basically removes the marks from the gates where the thermoplastic entered the mold cavity on the part.
 Deflashing removes all the excess material around the part and reduces imperfections on the plastic part.
 Cleaning is the final step to make sure the surface is free of contaminants.

 What are the types of plastic finishes?

 Plastics can receive a wide variety of finishes based on their aesthetic needs or specifications.
-If the part needs labelling, such as branding or logos, there are many different options available for applying these markings to parts.
-Choosing a marking method depends on the durability of the markings as well as cost limitations, because some methods can be more expensive.
+If the part needs labeling, such as branding or logos, there are many different options available for applying these markings to parts.
+Choosing a marking method depends on the durability of the markings as well as cost limitations because some methods can be more expensive.
 Some of the viable methods to achieve markings on plastic parts include:

 Silk screening involves ink is directly transferring from a silk screen onto the plastic part.

 Heat transfer is a process where a heat transferable label or marking is applied to a plastic part using heat and pressure.

 During hot stamping, a hot metal stamping die is pushed into a plastic part leaving a marking in the shape of the die.

 Engraving and etching are both physically mark a plastic part, but engraving is done with either a laser or CNC, while etching is done using chemicals.